githubscientist/fsd57wde/README.md

 ## Contents:

-What is the hook?
+[x] What is the hook?

+- A hook is a function that lets you “hook into” React features from function components.
+Hooks don’t work inside classes — they let you use React without classes.

+- Hooks are a new addition in React 16.8.
+They let you use state and other React features without writing a class.

+- Examples: useState, useEffect, useContext, useReducer, useRef,...

-Lifecycle of Hook
+[x] Lifecycle of Hook

+- useState: useState is a Hook that allows you to have state variables in functional components.
+- useEffect: useEffect is a Hook that allows you to have side effects in functional components.

-useState, useEffect
+  [x] useState, useEffect
-Props drilling
+  [] Props drilling
-Passing data from child to parent component
+  [] Passing data from child to parent component

 Task: